Say thank you to a member of staff who has made a difference to your Sussex experience by nominating them for an Education Award.

 About the awards

-A judging panel convened by Professor Claire Smith, Deputy Pro Vice Chancellor for Education and Innovation, and made up of staff and students will decide the winners in each category.
-All nominated staff will be invited to an online awards ceremony on Thursday 17 June 2021 when the winners will be announced.
+A judging panel convened by Professor Kelly Coate, Pro Vice Chancellor for Education and Students, and made up of staff and students will decide the winners in each category.
+All nominated staff will be invited to an awards ceremony in June.

-There are six awards, five of which are open to all staff and one that is solely for staff with a teaching role (Teaching to Disrupt Award).
+There are five awards, four of which are open to all staff and one that is solely for staff with a teaching role (Teaching to Disrupt Award).

 Sussex Spirit Award: This award is for people who demonstrate our five core values of kindness, integrity, inclusion, collaboration and courage.
 This could be a staff member who has gone out of their way to help you or others, or who always tries to work collaboratively with their students or other members of staff.

 Transformative Technology Award: This award is for staff who use technology in interesting and innovative ways to enhance the learning experience.
 This could include using or developing leading-edge technologies or using familiar technologies in an innovative or exciting way.

 The Better World Award: This award will recognise staff who are having a positive impact in our local community and beyond in creative and entrepreneurial ways.
 In particular, this award seeks to recognise where community engagement has been built into the curriculum.